anders94/disruptor/README.md

 of differently named workers can run on the same node at the same time.

 Any npm packages used in worker apps needs to be installed on every node.
-If packages are installed locally to the app (ie: data/wordcount/npm_modules in the above example) they will be automatically packeged up with the worker app and distributed to the worker nodes.
+If packages are installed locally to the app (ie: data/wordcount/npm_modules as in the above example) they will be automatically packeged up with the worker app and distributed to the worker nodes.

-**Note: This functionality is actively being developed.**
+**Note: This functionality is under active developed.**

 Sending Compute Tasks to Workers
 --------------------------------